integritystl/americas-farmers-refreshed/wp-content/plugins/defender-security/readme.txt

 Run free malware scans that check WordPress for suspicious code and malware.
 The Defender scan tool compares your WordPress install with the master copy in WP directory, reports changes and lets you restore the original file with a click.

 ### Google 2-step Verification
-Now you can easily join the millions of users that make their accounts safer with Google 2-Step Verification.
+Join the millions of users that make their accounts safer with Google 2-Step Verification - along with other third-party integrations like Microsoft Authenticator and Authy.
 Activate two-factor authentication and protect your account with both your password and your phone.

 [youtube https://www.youtube.com/watch?v=w9pfRCuT36Q]